alkampfergit/personal-blog/codewrecks/content/post/old/2010/06/nhibernate-hql-query-with-only-date-part-of-a-datetimevalue.md

 group by date(A.ActionDate)
 {{< / highlight >}}

-Where Iâ€™m able to use date() function, but at the same time it gets translated in different way respect the dialect I use.
-If in the future I will need to use Oracle, Iâ€™ll simply create another dialect, without the need to modify any HQL query.
+Where I'm able to use date() function, but at the same time it gets translated in different way respect the dialect I use.
+If in the future I will need to use Oracle, I'll simply create another dialect, without the need to modify any HQL query.

 alk.